pulliam/hitgif/README.md

 - Check if user exists (Sign In) => enter page
 - Log out
 - Create (article)
+- Associate this Article to an user
-- Create Date & Time of Article
+- Create & Associate Date & Time of Article
+- Create a Category (or Associate)
+- Show (read) all articles
+- Show (read) all categories
+- Show (read) all users
+- Delete an article
+- Update an article
--
+- Update a Category

 ### Wiki App::Associations
+- Users (Unique)
+- Users have Articles
+- Articles have Categories
+- Articles have time/date
+- Articles belongs to a user

 ### Wiki App::ERD